Matsuoka Kofun Cluster: The kofun

 Ishifuneyama Kofun (石舟山古墳) is also a keyhole-shaped tumulus, and has a total length of 79.1 meters, with a secondary tumulus on its southwest side.
 The main tumulus has two-tiers, and haniwa have been found.
 It also dates from the middle of the fifth century.
-It was robbed at some unknown time, and fragments of a boat-shaped stone sarcophagus were exposed, thus leading to its name.
+It was robbed at some unknown time, so no grave goods have been recovered.
+Fragments of a boat-shaped stone sarcophagus are exposed, thus leading to its name.

-Nihonmatsuyama Kofun (二本松山古墳) is a dome-shaped tumulus with a total length of 89 meters, although there is considerable controversy as to its structure, and prevalent option is that it is actually a keyhole-shaped tumulus which has partly collapsed.
-Neither "fukiishi" nor haniwa have been found.
-It is built facing southwest on the summit of Nihonmatsuyama at an elevation of 273 meters on the south bank of the point where the Kuzuryu River enters the Fukui Plain.
-It was excavated in the Edo period (1716–1736) at which time records indicate that armor and human remains were found and reburied.
-However, when was extensively excavated in the Meiji period only a number of grave goods were recovered, including bronze mirrors, fragments of a crown, cylindrical beads, swords and other fragments of weapons and a boat-shaped sarcophagus, but no armor or bones.
-The tumulus dates to the late fifth century.
+Nihonmatsuyama Kofun (二本松山古墳) is a two-tier dome-shaped tumulus with a total length of 89 meters, although there is considerable controversy as to its structure, and prevalent option is that it is actually a keyhole-shaped tumulus which has partly collapsed.
+It is built facing southwest on the summit of Nihonmatsuyama at an elevation of 273 meters on the south bank where the Kuzuryū River enters the Fukui Plain.
+A projection is attached to the eastern narrow end of the mound, and beyond this is a mound that appears to be a secondary tomb.
+Fragments of haniwa were found on the exterior.
+It was excavated in the Edo period (1716–1736) and records from that time indicate that armor and human remains were found and reburied.
+However, when was extensively excavated twice in the Meiji period (1880 and 1906) the circular was found to contain the direct burial of wo stone coffins, only one of which had been disturbed by the Edo period excavation.
+As a result numerous grave goods remained from the second burial, including a boat-shaped sarcophagus, a gilt-bronze crown, a four-animal bronze mirror, cylindrical beads, and armor.
+These place the construction of the tumulus to the late 5th century, during the middle of the Kofun period.
 According to legend, this tumulus is the grave of Furuhime, the mother of the semi-legendary Emperor Keitai.